-Additionally, there are no EPSLs within 2km of the site. impacts on roosting bats as a result of the demolition of these buildings.
-The bat box will be installed on a retained tree.
 Bat boxes should be positioned 3-5m above ground level facing in a south or south-westerly direction with a clear flight path to and from the entrance, away from artificial light.
-The bat boxes will be a specification suitable for crevice dwelling bats such as Woodstone bat box or a similar alternative brand.
-Foraging and commuting bats Hedgerows and scattered trees could be used by local bat populations for foraging and commuting.
+Foraging and commuting bats Species poor hedgerows could be used by local bat populations for foraging and commuting.
 These could also be used by bats dispersing from nearby roosts outside of the site.
 The proposed development will not result in the removal of any habitats which could be used by foraging or commuting bats.
 The proposed development will include the use of lighting which could spill on to bat roosting, foraging or commuting habitat and deter bats from using these areas.
-A low impact lighting strategy will be adopted for the site during and post-development, which will include the following measures: • Use narrow spectrum light sources to lower the range of species affected by lighting. • Use light sources that emit minimal ultra-violet light. • Avoid white and blue wavelengths of the light spectrum to reduce insect attraction and where white light sources are required in order to manage the blue shortwave length content they should be of a warm / neutral colour temperature <4,200 kelvin.
-The following habitat creation and enhancement opportunities could be incorporated into the proposed development which would be beneficial for foraging bats: • The creation of a wildlife pond. • Planting of native tree, shrub and hedgerows to increase foraging opportunities.
+A low impact lighting strategy will be adopted for the site during and post-development, which will include the following measures: • Use narrow spectrum light sources to lower the range of species affected by lighting. • Use light sources that emit minimal ultra-violet light. • Avoid white and blue wavelengths of the light spectrum to reduce insect attraction and where white light sources are required in order to manage the blue shortwave length content they should be of a warm / neutral colour temperature <4,200 kelvin. • Not use bare bulbs and any light pointing upwards.
+The spread of light will be kept in line with or below the horizontal.
+Light spill will be reduced via the use of low-level lighting used in conjunction with hoods, cowls, louvers and shields.
+Lights will also be directional to ensure that light is directed to the intended areas only.
+External lighting will be on PIR sensors that are sensitive to large objects only (so that they are not triggered by passing bats) and will be set to the shortest time The following habitat creation and enhancement opportunities could be incorporated into the proposed development which would be beneficial for foraging bats: • Planting of native tree, shrub and hedgerows to increase foraging opportunities.